danielcharrua/cloudflare-backup/README.md

     danielpcostas/cloudflare-backup
 ```

-### Synology DSM (with Docker)
+### NAS (with Docker)

-You can use this package with Synology DSM after installing docker and adding the docker image.
-When running the container from DSM you can add the ENV variables, mount the volume and the restart policy.
+You can use this package with with your NAS after installing docker and adding the docker image.
+When running the container you can add the `.env` variables, mount the volume and the restart policy.

 ## Credits

 Special thanks to [🦊🥕 Satoshiba 🔑⚡️](https://twitter.com/satoshiba21) for the help with Docker.<br />
-*This package is a fork of [rmg/cloudflare-backup](https://github.com/rmg/cloudflare-backup).
-Originally created by Ryan Graham.*
+This package is a fork of [rmg/cloudflare-backup](https://github.com/rmg/cloudflare-backup).
+Originally created by Ryan Graham.

 ## Send some love

-If you find this package usefull consider sending some sats using the Lightning Network ⚡️ to
-<a href="lightning:danielpcostas@getalby.com">danielpcostas@getalby.com</a>
+To keep working and maintainig this free package [please consider buying me a coffee](https://charrua.es/donaciones).
+Thank you ✌️